How To Help A Selective Eater

 Aim for variety not quantity

 Don’t obsess over the number of different foods your kids will eat, concentrate instead on covering the food groups.
-A kid who eats only one food from each food group is probably better off than one who eats fifty kinds of fruit but no protein.
+Someone who eats only one food from each food group is probably better off than someone who eats fifty kinds of fruit but no protein.

 Time it right